Eric-Souza/industrial-assets-showcase/README.md

-# Tractian Assets Test App
+# Industrial Assets Showcase (Test)

-App developed in React/Typescript to show Tractian's test API data.
+App developed in React/Typescript to show a test API data.

 ## To run locally, execute the following commands: